-confirming neutrino oscillation phenomena observed with atmospheric neutrinos and determining more precisely the neutrino oscillation parameters.\\Super-K is a joint US-Japan collaboration.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} Mozumi Mine, Japan \task \textbf{Period:} May, 2007-\textit{present} \task \textbf{Type:} ${\nu}_{e}$ \task \textbf{Detection Technique:} Scintillator \end{tasks} The Super-Kamiokande experiment is the upgradation of the previous Kamiokande experiment and aims at confirming neutrino oscillation phenomena with source from atmospheric neutrinos and determining more precisely the neutrino oscillation parameters.
+Super-K is a US-Japan joint collaboration.
 The detector lies under the peak of Mt.
 Ikenoyama, with 1000m of rock overburden at geographical co-ordinates $36^{0}25^{\prime}32.6^{\prime\prime} N$ and $137^{0}18^{\prime}37.1^{\prime\prime} E$.
-The water \~{C}erenkov detector consists of a welded stainless steel tank of 39m diameter and 42m tall with nominal capacity of 50ktons supported by an array of 11,146 50cm-diameter hemispherical inward-facing and 1885 outward facing 20cm diameter hemispherical PMTs.\cite{fukuda2003super}\\Super-K can detect events over a wide range of energy from 4.5MeV to over 1 TeV.
+The water \~{C}erenkov detector consists of a welded stainless steel tank of 39m diameter and 42m tall with nominal capacity of 50ktons supported by an array of 11,146 50cm-diameter hemispherical inward-facing and 1885 outward facing 20cm diameter hemispherical PMTs\cite{fukuda2003super}.\\Super-K can detect events over a wide range of energy from 4.5MeV to over 1 TeV.
 The outer detector is useful for identifying entering cosmic ray muons and measuring exiting particles produced by neutrino interactions occuring in the inner detector.\\The experiment has confirmed the apparent deficit in the total flux from the sun.
 The observed neutrino spectrum reveals the type of distortion expected from neutrino oscillation effect.
-The solar mixing angle as measured by all the four phases of Super-K\cite{abe2016solar} gives with the determined mass splitting term to be \\During 2055-day of day/night spectrum above 3.5 MeV from the Super-K phase-IV, from September, 2008 to April, 2015, the signal of $^{8}B$ solar neutrino flux is obtained as $2.314\pm0.018(stat)\pm0.039(syst)\times10^{6}cm^{-2}s^{-1}$.
+The solar mixing angle as measured by all the four phases of Super-K\cite{abe2016solar} gives with the determined mass splitting term to be \\During 2055 days of day/night(D/N) spectrum above 3.5 MeV from the Super-K phase-IV, from September, 2008 to April, 2015, the signal of $^{8}B$ solar neutrino flux is obtained as $2.314\pm0.018(stat)\pm0.039(syst)\times10^{6}cm^{-2}s^{-1}$.
 The measured D/N asymmetry, $A_{DN}$ is $[-3.3\pm1.0(stat)\pm0.5(syst)]\%$ at $3\sigma$ from zero\cite{farzan2017neutrino}.
-This result combined with the SK I,II, III and IV phases provides an indirect interaction for matter enhanced neutrino oscillations inside the earth.\\ Super-K also searched for proton decay via $p\longrightarrow e^{+}\pi^{0}$ and $p\longrightarrow \mu^{+}\pi^{0}$\cite{abe2017search}.
-No candidates were seen in the $p\longrightarrow e^{+}\pi^{0}$ and two candidates have been observed for $p\longrightarrow \mu^{+}\pi^{0}$.
+This result combined with the SK I,II, III and IV phases provides an indirect interaction for matter enhanced neutrino oscillations inside the earth.
+Super-K also searched for proton decay via $p\longrightarrow e^{+}\pi^{0}$ and $p\longrightarrow \mu^{+}\pi^{0}$\cite{abe2017search}.
+No candidates were seen in the $p\longrightarrow e^{+}\pi^{0}$ but two candidates have been observed for $p\longrightarrow \mu^{+}\pi^{0}$.
 Lower limits on proton lifetime are set at $\frac{\tau}{B}(p\longrightarrow e^{+}\pi^{0})>1.6\times10^{34}$years and $\frac{\tau}{B}(p\longrightarrow \mu^{+}\pi^{0})>7.7\times10^{33}$years at 90\% confidence levels\cite{abe2017search}.